patchcervan/vultRmap/README.md

 ## Repository structure

-This repository has three main components:
+This repository has two main components:

 1)  the `vultRmap` package that provides the functionality needed to run the analysis scripts,